michellevit/DG-Draft/README.md

 ### Using the Heroku CLI<a name="heroku-cli"></a>
 - Login: `heroku login`
-- Migrate DB: `heroku run rake db:migrate -a fantasy-dg`
+- Migrate DB: `heroku run rake db:migrate -a dg-draft`
-- Get DB Data: `heroku pg:psql -a fantasy-dg`, `SELECT * FROM users;`
+- Get DB Data: `heroku pg:psql -a dg-draft`, `SELECT * FROM users;`
-- Get Heroku Logs: `heroku logs -a fantasy-dg`
+- Get Heroku Logs: `heroku logs -a dg-draft`
-- Restart Heroku Server: `heroku restart -a fantasy-dg`
+- Restart Heroku Server: `heroku restart -a dg-draft`

 ## M Instructions <a name="features-to-add"></a>